 Spectra often need baseline correction before data analysis such as peak picking or library search can be performed.

-Many automatic baseline correction techniques have been proposed and implemented in the literature.
+Many automatic baseline correction techniques have been proposed in the literature.
 They all rely on estimation of the baseline and then subtraction of the estimated baseline.
 Essential FTIR implements these automatic baseline correction algorithms:

 |Figure 1.
 A sample and the baseline-corrected result using Quintic Function Fit.|

 Manual baseline correction often yields the best results.
 In manual baseline correction, the user picks points that define a new baseline.
 The baseline can be composed of straight line segments between these points, or a smooth cubic spline curve can be fitted through those points.
 This baseline is subtracted from the spectrum to yield the baseline corrected spectrum.